TextCenGen: Attention-Guided Text-Centric Background Adaptation for Text-to-Image Generation: Method

 This matrix transforms the coordinates of $ O $, ensuring that it remains visible within $ A $ after transformation.
 This carefully planned process secures the region $ O $ within $ A $, even after dynamic changes.
-It upholds the structure of the cross-attention map and the core principles of our force-directed graph algorithm, balancing key vertices visibility and graph fluidity.
+It upholds the structure of the cross-attention map, balancing key vertices visibility and graph fluidity.